Eco friendly travel has never been more important for our children, for our environment, and for our future!

 Traveling to a conservation-minded destination is one of the greatest things a traveler can do, according to World Wildlife Fund’s vice president of travel, tourism, and conservation Jim Sano.

-While that seems like a good thing, overtourism disrupts the locals’ way of life.
+While that seems like a good thing, overtourism disrupts the local communities’ way of life.
 It also increases the cost of living, pushing out residents who can no longer afford to live there.
 Mass travel, according to National Geographic, poses real threats to natural and cultural treasures.

 Cruise lines are major offenders when it comes to this mindset, dumping out thousands of people at a time onto islands and other communities.
 Aside from the fact that cruises are bad for the environment and contribute to a lot of food waste, their labor practices also leave a lot of room for improvement.